 Red flour beetles have a more reddish color but similar in size, and are able to fly short distances.
 Yikes!

 Grain weevils have long bodies and eight legs and brown color.
 They can chew through plastic and let themselves into your home.

 When you are looking at pantry or flour bugs, they are so small it’s hard to tell which kind you have, but it doesn’t really matter anyway.
 You can get rid of pantry bugs the same way no matter which kind.

 You have to remember that pantry and flour bugs don’t go to dirty homes.
 They just nest wherever they are, so just because you find them in your home it doesn’t mean your home is dirty.
 Although I promise it can feel like it!
 I’ve had them twice before and it’s not fun.
 As long as you take precautions with your grains and flours, you will keep yourself from having to deal with an infestation of pantry bugs.

 Here’s a really fun but gross fact about flour beetles:

 The adult females lay their eggs in the flour, and about a week later, these eggs hatch into larvae.
 The larvae look like thick-bodied worms and are yellow in color.
 They feed on the flour, slowly increasing in size before eventually maturing into adults. (source: Green Leaf Organic Pest Management)

 Pantry bugs are gross but they don’t spoil the flour with toxins nor do they bite.
 So at least there’s that.

-The list of what pantry bugs eat includes, but is not limited to the following:
+The list of what flour beetles eat includes, but is not limited to the following: